yanes19/SU-27SK/README.md

  * A lot of fg-Aircrafts developpers ,
  So Greetings and THANKS to all of them .

-	The aircraft package should not be consedered as release or even as a version 0.1  :)  , this is an "EARLY DEVELOPPEMENT" version , just published for Fun, Tests, and may be some contributions .
+	The current aircraft package is at version 0.3 (as of late January 2017), so this is an "EARLY DEVELOPPEMENT" version , just published for Fun, Tests, and may be some contributions .